 Prior to opening an area to the community, it will be coordinated between the Incident Management Team and AWT to ensure that any deceased animals are removed from public sight.
 All reasonable measures will be taken to notify the owners of non-native animals that are identifiable by way of tag or microchip prior to disposal.

-Animals will be disposed of at any of the City of Albany Waste Management facilities that handle deceased animal carcasses.
+Animals that are not disposed of by lawfully burying on the owner’s land may be disposed of at any of the City of Albany Waste Management facilities that handle deceased animal carcasses.

 Emergency Supplies

-City of Albany Pound has a limited supply of food and bedding and can be used for impounded animals.
+Where the owner or carer of an animal cannot be found, the City of Albany Pound has a limited supply of food and bedding and can be used for animals in an approved animal evacuation shelter.

 Animal food suppliers shall be contacted to obtain additional or specialist food as required with approval from the manager of the AWT.